universalbit-dev/gekko-m4-globular-cluster/strategies/indicators/readme.md

 ### STOCH.js (Stochastic Oscillator)
 - **Purpose**: The Stochastic Oscillator is a momentum indicator comparing a particular closing price of a security to a range of its prices over a certain period.
 It aims to predict price turning points by identifying overbought and oversold conditions.
 - **Logic**:
-  - Initializes with K and D period settings, and sets up a Simple Moving Average (SMA) for the D period.
-  - Maintains an array of historical candle data.
-  - For each new candle, calculates the lowest low (LL) and highest high (HH) over the K period.
-  - Computes the %K value using the formula: \( K = \frac{\text{Close} - LL}{HH - LL} \times 100 \).
-  - Updates the SMA with the %K value to obtain the %D value.
-  - The final result consists of the %K and %D values, indicating momentum and potential price reversals.

 ### StopLoss.js
 - **Purpose**: The Stop Loss indicator is designed to limit an investor's loss on a position by specifying a price at which the position will be sold if the price drops below a certain threshold.
 - **Logic**: